JivkoSp/Drahten/Docs/design-user-service.md

 ### The components of the diagram have the following meaning

-Actor - This can be a user or a process from the application.
+* **Actor** - This can be a user or a process from the application.
 The user or process requests information by sending HTTP requests to the User Service API.
-The diagram in Figure II.12 provides examples of endpoints that offer access to the following functionalities:
+  The diagram provides examples of endpoints that offer access to the following functionalities:
-Find all issued bans by user.
+    - Find all issued bans by user.
 Responds to HTTP GET;
-Register banned user.
+    - Register banned user.
 Responds to HTTP POST;
-Update contact request message.
+    - Update contact request message.
 Responds to HTTP PUT.
-User Service API - This is a .NET web API providing various endpoints.
-Upon receiving a request for one of the provided endpoints, the request is analyzed by the authentication and authorization block - JWT Authentication & Authorization.
+* **User Service API** - This is a .NET web API providing various endpoints.
+Upon receiving a request for one of the provided endpoints, the request is analyzed by the authentication and authorization block - JWT
+ Authentication & Authorization.
 If the request meets the necessary authentication and authorization level required by the intended endpoint, the request is executed.
 A JSON-formatted response is returned to the party/entity that made the request to the User Service API.
-JWT Authentication & Authorization - A layer for authentication and authorization, requiring JWT tokens to authenticate the party/entity requesting access to protected resources from the User Service API;
+* **JWT Authentication & Authorization** - A layer for authentication and authorization, requiring JWT tokens to authenticate the party/entity requesting access to protected resources from the User Service API;
-PostgreSQL Database - A database for storing information from the User Service;
+* **PostgreSQL Database** - A database for storing information from the User Service;
-Logging - Used for capturing information about various events in the User Service.
+* **Logging** - Used for capturing information about various events in the User Service.
 This information is sent to the Log Collection Service.